Ever wondered how your headphone is also sensitive just like you? What actually is sensitivity? How does it affect your headphone performance?

 That just sounded like a never ending array of questions.
 Don't worry.
 Let's make it simple.

 Sensitivity in general is the measure to how much pressure a person can take in a situation. right?
 Exactly the same with headphones.
-You're headphones are tuned to a range of Sound Pressure Level (SPL) to which they are sensitive.
+Your headphones are tuned to a range of Sound Pressure Level (SPL) to which they are sensitive.
 Sound sensitivity is measured in Decibels(dB).

 When the electric signal is converted to sound by the headphone driver, it intakes only a certain amount of power.
 This power in mW (milliWatts) is used to define the SPL/mW when concerned with sensitivity.
-To make it sound a little less geekier, Sensitivity is measured with Sound Pressure the headphone can take in one mW of power.
+To make it sound a little less geekier, sensitivity is measured with sound pressure the headphone can take in one mW of power.

 The safe range for sensitivity of a headphone is 75 dB to 110 dB.